salan223/SphereMovie/doc/sprint1/standups.md

 # Standup 4 - November 19th, 2024
 ## Murtaza Hussaini
-  1. Worked on
+  1. Worked on:
-  2. Commit to
+Implemented the backend logic to create new reviews and link them to movies via the MongoDB template.
+  3. Commit to inalize all backend features and test the API thoroughly.
-  3. Done by
+  4. Done by November 21st.
-  4. No blockers
+  5. No blockers

 ## Karishma Maharjan
   1. Worked on implementing the rest of the backend for reviews, updated RPM.md and work on sprint1.md file